Shuo-Wang-UCBerkeley/2024-spring-assignment-W266-NLP_Final_Project/README.md

     Utilizing parallel computing technique to work for the advanced NLP algorithms, including RoBERTa-LONG, T5, and XLNET.
 These 3 models resulted in Resource Exhausted Errors with the limited GPU capacity in Google Colab.

 ![alt text](https://github.com/Shuo-Wang-UCBerkeley/2024-spring-assignment-W266-NLP_Final_Project/blob/main/Images/Label_Frequency.png)

+## Environment
+A series of notebooks and scripts are run on Google Colaboratory Pro using GPU environment.
+## Transformer Version
+Hugging Face updated the Transformers library, to run our code (like BERT) we need to revert to an earlier version of the Transformers library.

+!pip install -q transformers==4.37.2